dsyer/spring-boot-ratpack/README.md

-This project lets you write an application using Ratpack for the HTTP routing and endpoints, and Spring for wiring.
+This project provudes autoconfiguration and a CLI extension for Spring Boot with Ratpack.
+Most of the features enabled here are actually already in Ratpack, e.g. see `@EnableRatpack`.
+Using this project as well as `ratpack-spring-boot` means lets you write an application using Ratpack and Spring with slightly less overhead, just by adding dependencies.

 ## Quick Java Example